yoshipep/aarch64_kernel/Readme.md

 - Freestanding Rust code (no `std`, no runtime)
 - Custom linker script and boot assembly
 - Hello world over MMIO UART (PL011)
-- IRQ handling (currently only the EL1 NS timer handler is implemented)
+- IRQ handling (currently only the EL1 NS timer handler and UART is implemented)
 - Boots from the [bootloader](https://github.com/yoshipep/aarch64_bootloader)

 ---